weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 - Choose Attach policies directly.
 - Search for and select the appropriate policies that grant access to Bedrock.
 These policies include:
     - **AmazonBedrockFullAccess**: This policy grants full access to Bedrock resources.
-    - **AmazonBedrockReadOnlyAccess** : This policy grants read-only access to Bedrock resources.
 - Select the policies and click on the Next: Review button.
 - Review the permissions and click on the Add permissions button.

-### Create Inline Policy (Optional)
+### Add Inline Policy
-- To grant Bedrock access to your identity, you can:
+- To grant OpenSearch Serverless access to your identity, you can:
     - Open the AWS IAM Console.
     - Find your User.
     - Select Add Permissions > Create Inline Policy to attach new inline permissions, open the JSON editor and paste in the below example policy: